 Your child can’t get up and use the toilet because of an injury, surgery, or illness.

-Your child is taking medications that may cause him to have trouble emptying his bladder.
+Your child is taking medicines that may cause him to have trouble emptying his bladder.

 Your child lies on his back on an exam table or hospital bed.